CrunchyStudios/crunchy-tunes/contributing.md

 Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
+Also, if part of the original contributing team, include which waffle.io task this pull request maps to (e.g. Closes #2 -  Completes contributing.md).
 The clearer your pull request is the faster you can get your changes incorporated into this repo.

 At least one other person MUST give your changes a code review, and once